jashcl/airlens/README.md

 - documenting intervention observations
 - exporting findings for presentations or reports

-AirLens brings these workflows into a single platform designed for climate-tech research and outreach use cases.
+AirLens brings these workflows into a single platform designed for climate-tech research, documentation, and outreach use cases.

 ---